South West Kettering (Headlands Community) Neighbourhood Plan

-The neighbourhood plan is being set up to influence future development in the Headlands area of Kettering and maintain the unique character of the area.
+The neighbourhood plan has been set up to influence future development in the Headlands area of Kettering and maintain the unique character of the area.

 • Protecting community assets such as shops

 • Protecting and enhancing heritage buildings and the conservation area

 • Ensuring appropriate design to recognise the special character of smaller areas